IamElaya/Scraper/README.md

 # Scraper

-Assignment to learn how to scrape data from a website.
+Assignment to learn how to scrape data from a website using the Nokogiri gem.